sanmusen214/BAAH/README_dev.md

         )
     ```

-3. post_condition(): defines whether the task is successfully completed and stayed at which page.
+3. post_condition(): defines whether the task is finished and is at the final page.

     Typically, all daily task(those tasks which have a folder name in `./AllTask`) ends at the main page.